-Another way you can maintain a comfortable internal climate of your business establishment is by using heat insulators for your walls, ceilings and floors, and sealants for your windows.
+Another way you can maintain a comfortable internal climate for your business establishment is by using heat insulators for your walls, ceilings, and floors, and sealants for your windows.
 This may sound counterintuitive, but heat insulators in summer actually work by preventing heat from entering, thus helping to regulate the internal temperature so that your AC doesn’t have to work as hard.

 Light colors reflect heat more effectively than dark colors, which absorb them.
 Taking the initiative to repaint your space in light colors will minimize heat transfer from the outside – and it looks great, too!

 If you have an older AC system, you must make sure it’s properly maintained so it can run as efficiently as possible.
 If you’re unable to upgrade your unit, hire an AC technician to do some general maintenance and repair work on your AC.
 This will optimize its performance and save you money in the long run.